Castrol x Tickford Relationship

 Cameron Waters is now a Tickford Racing veteran and a star in the Supercars Championship.

-Waters, who is 24 years old, has proved he is a champion in the making after taking to the top step of the podium at the Sandown 500 in 2017, before announcing his intentions as he charged to second place in the 2020 and 2021 Bathurst 1000s.
+Waters has proved he is a champion in the making after taking to the top step of the podium at the Sandown 500 in 2017, before announcing his intentions as he charged to second place in the 2020 and 2021 Bathurst 1000s.